Agriculture Adventures Trail

 9. Sullivan Creek Ranch

 Sullivan Creek Ranch is a 300-acre cattle ranch located here in the rolling hills of North Alabama.
-While our priority is raising Akaushi beef, we have opened our ranch up to RVs, campers, and others who would like to come and see this beautiful property.
-Once here, our guests can explore one of our 5 hiking trails, walk the pastures through one of our two herds, enjoy a beautiful sunset, and breathe some fresh country air.
-We are currently working on adding a store here on the Ranch.
-The Trading Post at Sullivan Creek Ranch will be our point of sale for our beef, local produce, honey, coffee, art, and apparel.
-It will also be home to Cattle and Canvas Art Studio.
+While our priority is raising Akaushi beef, we have opened our ranch up to RVs who are members of Harvest Host and others who would like to come and see this beautiful property.
+Once here, our guests can explore and walk the pastures through one of our two herds, enjoy a beautiful sunset, and breathe some fresh country air.
+We have a store here on the ranch, The Trading Post at Sullivan Creek Ranch.
+It is our point of sale for our beef, honey, coffee, art, and apparel.
+It is also home to Cattle and Canvas Art Studio.
 Watch art being created, purchase original, ranch-inspired, art, or commission your own custom piece.
 We invite you to come to spend a day in the country, relax, and recharge your batteries.

 Cornutt Farms is a row crop and cattle farm.
 We also grow sunflowers and pumpkins that are open to the public during the fall season.
 The pumpkin patch is open every Saturday in October, 9 am - 5 pm.
 Admission Fee: - $9 per person if paying by cash - $10 per person if paying by card - Children two and under are free.
 Admission includes: One free pumpkin, hayride to the pumpkin patch, petting zoo, corn dig, tractor playground, big truck turbo slide, cow trains, bouncy house, and other activities.
 The Corn & Wheat days are Mon. - Fri.
 8 am. - 5 pm and Saturday 9 am -2 pm.